rpfilomeno/vn007go/README.md

 This Auto restart the VN007 Router if the 5G Frequency is missing.

-Due to a bug in telco it will keep charge your SIM data balance if although you are subscribed to Unli 5G promo.
-Normally it should disconnect automatically if **Network Mode** is set to **5G NSA Only** and prevent unwanted data charges however sometimes it doesnt.
+Due to a bug in the telco, it will charge your SIM data balance even if you are subscribed to Unli 5G promo.
+Normally it should disconnect automatically if **Network Mode** is set to **5G NSA Only** and prevent unwanted data charges however sometimes it doesn't.

 You can run this in your **Desktop Terminal** or **Android Termux**

-Note: This will also make sure your modem will reconnect to 5G soon as possible in areas with problematic cell receptions.
+Note: This will also ensure your modem will reconnect to 5G as soon as possible in areas with problematic cell receptions.

 ## Requirements
 - Install Go Lang: https://go.dev/doc/install